kuzzleio/documentation-old/src/guide/essentials/configuration.md

 export kuzzle_services__db__host="<DB_HOST>"
 ```

-Environment variables are particularly handy when running Kuzzle Backend in a **Docker** container.
+Environment variables are particularly handy when running Kuzzle in a **Docker** container.
 Using **Docker Compose**, they can easily be configured in the `environment` section of the `docker-compose.yml` file.
-For example, here's how we pass environment variables to Kuzzle Backend in our default docker-compose file:
+For example, here's how we pass environment variables to Kuzzle in our default docker-compose file:

 ```yaml
 version: '2'